kmontag/here2019/kontrol/README.md

 It's generally easiest to interact with the Pi over SSH.
 Probably the cleanest way to do this is to connect to the pi's hosted access point, and then log in using `ssh pi@192.168.8.1` (or `ssh pi@192.168.9.1` if the device is in master mode).
-The default password is `buttmoop`.
+The default password is `feath4str`.

 If you place a `wpa_supplicant.conf` file in the boot partition (see the example file in this directory), you can also interact with the Pi